Social media offers ways for wealth managers to better understand customers and risks.

 To turn social media into effective tools to build competitive advantage:

-Clearly, social media is a disruptive technology in the wealth management industry with the potential to keep connected firms one step ahead of nascent trends.
-By building a team of executives who understand social media, accompanied by a systemic shift in attitudes toward this channel, smart firms will gain strategic advantage over less tech-capable competitors.
+Social media are becoming a disruptive technology in the wealth management industry with the potential to keep connected firms one step ahead of nascent trends.
+By building a team of executives who understand social media and developing a systemic shift in attitudes toward this channel, smart firms will gain strategic advantage over less tech-capable competitors.